TVA sees a future in clean coal generation

 The investments in emission controls and coal byproduct waste management are necessary to maintain a reliable power supply while TVA pursues a strategy to reduce our carbon footprint.

-Currently, more than 30 percent of TVA's generation comes from zero or near-zero carbon-emitting fuels, such as nuclear and hydropower, along with a small but growing amount of renewable energy from wind, solar and methane gas.
+Currently, more than 30 percent of TVA's generation comes from zero or near-zero carbon-emitting fuels, such as nuclear generation and hydropower, along with a small but growing amount of renewable energy from wind, solar and methane gas.

 Negotiations are under way with renewable energy suppliers to add up to 2,000 megawatts or more of renewable energy, mostly wind power, as it becomes available during the next two to three years.

-The addition of more renewable energy, the completion of a second nuclear unit at Watts Bar Nuclear Plant in 2013 and the possible addition of future nuclear units at the Bellefonte site in North Alabama support TVA's move toward having at least 50 percent of its power supply provided by zero or near-zero carbon-emitting sources by 2020.
+The addition of more renewable energy, the completion of a second nuclear unit at Watts Bar Nuclear Plant in 2013 and the possible addition of future nuclear units at the Bellefonte site in North Alabama support TVA's move away from coal toward having at least 50 percent of its power supply provided by zero or near-zero carbon-emitting sources by 2020.

 At the same time, we are working with state and federal officials to develop energy efficiency incentives that encourage consumers to be wiser and more frugal about energy use.